Derek Wanless

-Sir Derek Wanless (29 September 1947 – 22 May 2012) was an English banker and an adviser to the Labour Party.
+Sir Derek Wanless (29 September 1947 – 22 May 2012) was an English banker and an adviser to the Labour Party on health and social care.

 Biography

 Derek Wanless was born in Newcastle upon Tyne, where he was educated at the Royal Grammar School.
-From 1967 to 1970, he was an undergraduate in mathematics at King's College, Cambridge, which he attended on a support grant from Westminster Bank, graduating as Senior Wrangler in 1970.
+From 1967 to 1970, he was an undergraduate, studying mathematics at King's College, Cambridge, which he attended on a support grant from Westminster Bank, graduating as Senior Wrangler in 1970.
 He subsequently moved into banking, qualifying as a statistician and attending the Program for Management Development at Harvard.
 He was a member of the Institute of Statisticians and a Fellow of the Chartered Institute of Bankers, of which he was president of in 1999.

 He had joined Westminster Bank, a constituent of the present National Westminster Bank in 1967, beginning with a Saturday job, before becoming NatWest's director of personal banking from 1986 to 1988.
-Then becoming the general manager for UK Branch Business and UK Financial Services before, in 1992, taking on the role of group chief executive until 1999, when he received a reported pay-off of £3,000,000.
-It was on Friday 8 October 1999, that BBC News reported that Derek Wanless had been ousted from his position as chief executive.
+He then became the general manager for UK Branch Business and UK Financial Services and in 1992 took on the role of group chief executive 1999, when he received a reported pay-off of £3,000,000.
+On Friday 8 October 1999, BBC News reported that Derek Wanless had been ousted from his position as chief executive.
 Wanless was reportedly forced out by the bank's non-executive directors, who replaced him with Sir David Rowland.
-Wanless had been criticized by City investors for taking the bank into investment banking, and failing to curtail high costs.
+Wanless had been criticized by City investors for taking the bank into investment banking and failing to curtail high costs.
 As executive responsible for NatWest's card business, he led the team which invented Switch, the UK's debit card scheme.
 He led the NatWest Group immediately prior to its takeover, by the (then) relatively small Royal Bank of Scotland.